 The Separation Guide interactive Q&A was created to reduce the fear of the unknown that people typically experience when going through the separation process.
 Traditionally, information out there has included a lot of unfamiliar terms and legal jargon, terms that most people have never had to face before.
 It is daunting.
 And let’s face it, when you are going through this you are already in a pretty emotional and stressful time in your life.

 The Separation Guide interactive Q&A has made it easier for you to learn about the process and define the best approach for your unique situation.
 We generally suggest that both you and your partner go through the Q&A so you are equally informed of the facts.

 According to Money Magazine, the average cost is between $50,000 – $100,000 and can take up to 3 years if going through to court.
-The alternative, done through an amicable pathway such as guided separation, can cost as little at $5,000 – $15,000 and be resolved quickly and amicably with the decisions in your hands.
+The alternative, done through a fair and equitable pathway such as Guided Separation™, can cost as little at $5,000 – $15,000 and be resolved quickly and amicably with the decisions in your hands.

 The Separation Guide's Pool of Assets Calculator is designed to help you identify and value the assets, superannuation and liabilities in your relationship.Pool of Assets Calculator